 Less severe toothache (if the cause is bacterial which it most often seems to be) should more quickly yield to chlorhexidine rinses.
 If the solution seems to initially create more pain, try warming it up to body temperature before use.

-As a cation, chlorhexidine is susceptible to or neutralized by anions such as soaps and anionic detergents (e.g. sodium dodecyl sulfate and triclosan, compounds commonly found in conventional toothpaste and mouthwashes1 but also similar anionic substances found in "health food store" toothpaste.).
+As a cation, chlorhexidine is susceptible to or neutralized by anions such as soaps and anionic detergents (e.g. sodium dodecyl sulfate and triclosan, compounds commonly found in conventional toothpaste and mouthwashes but also similar anionic substances found in "health food store" toothpaste).

 Chlorhexidine side effects